 Eventually he took the ship on an archaeological expedition to the Pacific, and the Caribbean and actually found a treasure on an island off the coast of Costa Rica.
 But his vessel fell into the hands of corrupt Mexican officials in league with local pirates, who discovered the map, confiscated his boat, and terrorized his family.
 It took two naval escorts to sneak him and his family out of Acapulco to safety.
 The episode at Acapulco was Seidl’s first encounter with pirates.
 The second encounter was the one previously described at Santa Marta Bay.

 For many years, Seidl had been under the impression that his beloved vessel sank somewhere in the South Pacific.
-Through a miraculous twist of fortune, in February 2014, he learned not only had she survived, but she had been bought several times, and thankfully, the name had stayed the same.
-Illahee’s newest owner, a West Coast sailing enthusiast and fellow artist, found her in rough shape, rescued her, and was planning a full restoration.
+In February 2014, through a miraculous twist of good fortune, he learned not only had she survived, but she had been bought several times, and thankfully, the name had stayed the same.
+Illahee’s newest owner, a West Coast sailing enthusiast and fellow artist had recently found her in rough shape, rescued her, and was planning a full restoration.
 Much to Albert’s delight, he also learned that most of his original solid woodwork was still intact.

 Visit Illahee Project, to learn more.

 These days Albert and Alise live in their residence in Savannah’s historic district.
 Although they still make time to sail with family and friends around the globe, they also spend a lot of time at City Market – he paints in his upstairs art studio.
 Seidl’s artwork hangs in numerous local venues, and he’s had solo exhibitions in over 22 countries worldwide.
 Alise recently closed the small ice cream shop, below on Jefferson Street, that she ran for many years to pursue their new ventures.